agrimaan/Agrimaan/agrimaan-app/docs/user-guides/farmer-user-guide.md

 Welcome to the agrimaan Platform, your comprehensive solution for modern, data-driven farming.
 This guide will help you navigate the platform's features and tools designed specifically for farmers to optimize operations, increase yields, and make informed decisions.

-The agrimaan Platform combines field management, crop monitoring, IoT sensor integration, weather data, advanced analytics, blockchain technology, and marketplace features in one unified system.
+The agrimaan Platform combines Fields management, crop monitoring, IoT sensor integration, weather data, advanced analytics, blockchain technology, and marketplace features in one unified system.
 Whether you're managing a small family farm or a large agricultural operation, our platform scales to meet your needs.

 This guide provides step-by-step instructions for all major features, along with tips and best practices to help you get the most out of the platform.